-There’s no place like home, and that’s exactly why Justin Brownlee couldn’t be any happier to be back with Ginebra after being away for a long while.
+There’s no place like home, which is why Justin Brownlee couldn’t feel happier to be back with Ginebra after his stints away from the team.

 He went on to finish with 28 points and 10 rebounds, but the crowd darlings ultimately fell short, 87-83, as the Tropang 5G secured the crown.

-But of course, Brownlee and the Barangay have moved on from that and are ready for a fresh chapter together, and that was pretty evident with their dominant showing that dragged the Black Knights down to 0-3.
+But of course, Brownlee and the Barangay have moved on from that.
+They are ready for a fresh chapter together, and that was evident with their dominant showing that dragged the Black Knights down to 0-3.

-The 37-year-old starred in the triumph with numbers across the board, as he finished with 31 points, 10 rebounds, five assists, two steals, and two blocks.
+The 37-year-old starred in the triumph with numbers across the board, finishing with 31 points, 10 rebounds, five assists, two steals, and two blocks.

-And all that, he said, was all thanks to the kind of familiarity he has with his brothers-in-arms, even though they didn’t play together for a long while after the PBA held the Philippine Cup for two consecutive conferences.
+And all that, he said, was all thanks to his familiarity with his brothers-in-arms, even though they didn’t play together for a long while after the PBA held the Philippine Cup for two consecutive conferences.

 “I’m just happy we got the win.
 We knew Macau was gonna come in and be tough; we just wanted to come in and be aggressive.
 Happy we got the win.”

-Now, he’s setting his sights on another tour of duty ahead with Ginebra, bracing as well for the tough challenges ahead to be provided by much bigger imports headlined by the towering Bol Bol of defending champs TNT.
+Now, he’s setting his sights on another tour of duty ahead with Ginebra, bracing for the tough challenges ahead provided by much bigger imports, headlined by the towering Bol Bol of defending champs TNT.

 “I think it’s good to see.
 Of course the fans, you could see the way they react towards him and I think it’s great for the PBA.”